CZ-NIC/convey/docs/convey-help-cmd-output.md

                         Do not be afraid, e-mail messages will not be sent.
-                        They will get forwarded to the testing e-mail (and e-mails in Cc will not be sent at all) --subject SUBJECT     E-mail subject used if no template has been created yet.
-May be in BASE64 if started with "data:text/plain;base64," --body TEXT           E-mail body text used if no template has been created yet.
-May be in BASE64 if started with "data:text/plain;base64,"
+                        They will get forwarded to the testing e-mail (and e-mails in Cc will not be sent at all) --subject SUBJECT     E-mail subject.
+May be in BASE64 if started with "data:text/plain;base64," --body TEXT           E-mail body text.
+May be in BASE64 if started with "data:text/plain;base64," --references MESSAGE_ID
+                        E-mail references header (to send message within a thread).
+If used, Bcc header with the `email_from_name` is added to the e-mail template.

 OTRS:
   --otrs_id OTRS_ID     Ticket id
   --otrs_num OTRS_NUM   Ticket num
   --otrs_cookie OTRS_COOKIE
-                        OTRS cookie
+                        OTRSAgentInterface cookie
   --otrs_token OTRS_TOKEN
-                        OTRS token
+                        OTRS challenge token

 To launch a web service see README.md.
 ```